tomchen-ctj/notes/Arxiv notes.md

    Both vidual and text signals.
 Synchronized from the same video or shifted several seconds.

-Masked modelling should be further investigated in future work.
+Masked modeling should be further investigated in future work.

 Generative Approaches:

 1. Adversarial and reconstruction

+## GAUSSIAN KERNEL-BASED CROSS MODAL NETWORK FOR SPATIO-TEMPORAL VIDEO GROUNDING

+Video grounding, Gaussian kernel based method (anchor-free). [link](https://arxiv.org/pdf/2207.00744.pdf)

+## GraphVid: It Only Takes a Few Nodes to Understand a Video

+Encode meaningful video features into graphs.
+By turning image to a mean superpixel representation, reduces the computational requirements 10-fold. [link](https://arxiv.org/pdf/2207.01375.pdf)